 Ask from any settled business owner about his operations.
 These questions will receive a long and lengthy explanation about the policies and processes of the company’s business and procedures.
 Furthermore, the business owner will provide the same description of their business model.

-However, if you ask a startup business with the same questions to describe his future operations, the owner will offer a slightly different version of the business model.
+However, if you ask a startup business with the same questions to describe its future operations, the owner will offer a slightly different version of the business model.
 The main reason for this fluctuation is that there is no proven model for a start-up business.
-Without a proven model, setting on a firm description of business operations may be difficult.
+Without a proven model, setting a firm description of business operations may be difficult.
 As a result, the business model section of a startup business plan is needed to be written differently as compared to the traditional business plan.

 Any business inherent risk.
 Businesses often face the risk related to the declining economy, changing customer needs, competitive market prices, etc.